procore/documentation/other_procore_apis/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#downloadcomplete"></a></p>

-Fires after all the requests for the model has been downloaded.
+Fires after all download requests for the model have been completed.
 This event will still fire even if the model is cached.

 ---